-The chemical, pharmaceutical and biotechnology industry is characterized by their its changing environment, as mentioned above.
-The Journal of Business Chemistry focusses on the developments in the chemical industry and encourages scholars to submit papers highlighting management specifics of these industries or comparing these industries with other important industrial sectors.
+The chemical, pharmaceutical, and biotechnology industry is characterized by its changing environment, as mentioned above.
+The Journal of Business Chemistry focuses on the developments in the chemical industry and encourages scholars to submit papers highlighting management specifics of these industries or comparing these industries with other important industrial sectors.
 At the same time, the Journal would like to invite practitioners to share their insights on successful management practices.

 In the following some relevant topics are listed:

-- process optimization and digitalization (e.g. with an focus on production processes; sales processes; value networks),
+- process optimization and digitalization (e.g. with a focus on production processes; sales processes; value networks),

 - competencies for employees (e.g. technical expertise, social skills, and „transition competencies“)